Mahmoud-Italy/Lararoutes-lumen-custom-routes/README.md

 We Can simple do this now
 <pre>$app->apiResoruce('posts', 'PostController');</pre>

-However, you can also custom your routes as much as u want in Lararoute\Lumen\CustomRoutes.php
+However, you can also custom your routes as much as u want in Lararoutes\Lumen\CustomRoutes.php
 <pre>
     function apiResoruce($uri, $controller)
     {